2019 Utah Utes football team: Pac-12 media poll

 In the 2019 Pac-12 media poll, Utah was voted as the favorite to win both the South Division and the Pac–12 Championship Game.

 Schedule

-Utah's 2019 schedule will begin on Thursday, August 29 on the road against rival BYU, a football independent.
-They will round out their non-conference slate with home games against Northern Illinois of the Mid-American Conference and Idaho State of the Big Sky Conference.
-In Pac-12 Conference play, the Utes will play the other members of the South Division and draw California, Oregon State, Washington, and Washington State from the North Division.
-They will not play Oregon or Stanford as part of the regular season.
+Utah's 2019 schedule would begin on Thursday, August 29 on the road against rival BYU, a football independent.
+They would round out their non-conference slate with home games against Northern Illinois of the Mid-American Conference and Idaho State of the Big Sky Conference.
+In Pac-12 Conference play, the Utes would play the other members of the South Division and draw California, Oregon State, Washington, and Washington State from the North Division.
+They would not play Oregon or Stanford as part of the regular season.